SirDank/dank.tool/README.md

 - Run the [dank.tool.exe](https://github.com/SirDank/dank.tool/releases)

-- Note: If you would like to run the python scripts instead, there might be small changes you might have to make for it to execute properly.

 ## ♦️ Note ♦️

 - The dank.tool executable might be flagged as malware (false positive) since it has been built using python (nuitka).

 - Python is not required to use the portable exe version of this tool.

+- If you would like to run the python scripts instead, there might be small changes you might have to make for it to execute properly.

 - Try to not spam the [ ENTER ] key on the exe's terminal, as it can cause the program to take in the wrong input, if this has occurred, close the exe and relaunch it.